-On the positive side, the pleasant aroma of fragrant blooms are also an ideal addition for those who appreciate a sensory garden.
-It’s incredibly uplifting to the soul to smell the sweet aroma as of flowers as you wander about the garden.
-Strongly scented flowers are ideal to plant beside a seat or in a pot on an outdoor table.
+On the positive side, the pleasant aroma of fragrant blooms is also an ideal addition for those who appreciate a sensory garden.
+It’s incredibly uplifting to the soul to smell the sweet aroma of flowers as you wander about the garden.
+Strongly scented flowers are ideal for planting beside a seat or in a pot on an outdoor table.

 Many blooms not only look gorgeous in your garden, but there are other benefits to bringing this beauty indoors.
 You save money and enjoy seasonal flowers in your home to help brighten up a room and bring a smile.

 “Flowers always make people better, happier, and more helpful; they are sunshine, food and medicine for the soul.” ~ Luther Burbank

 Flowers never fail to make you feel happy and we can all do with a little brightness in our day.
 I often put a bunch of nasturtiums and herb flowers like coriander and parsley blossoms in a vase on the dining table as edible ingredients.
 Great for digestive enzymes too!

 Some blooms like bergamot, salvia, cosmos, zinnia, coreopsis and marigolds can be used for long term enjoyment in dried flower arrangements.
 Rose petals, calendula, sweet pea and other fragrant dried petals are useful in potpourri as a natural air freshener.